HoB icon

 • Temperature is the measure of heat energy.

-Generalizations or Big Ideas
+Generalizations & Big Ideas

 Generalizations are statements of a relationship between two or more concepts.